toshok/echojs/README.md

 primitive ints and doubles are stored unboxed.

-Closure environments are still represented as JS objects, with the aforementioned lineary property lookups for closed-over variables, but this will be changing something very soon.
+Closure environments are still represented as JS objects, with the aforementioned linearly property lookups for closed-over variables, but this will be changing something very soon.

 What's next?